bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:54 AM CT, April 05</p>
+<p class="updated_time"> Latest data: 03:35 AM CT, April 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 51°, which is 17° *colder* than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 39°
+- 40°
-- Mostly Cloudy
+- Overcast
-- 80% humidity
+- 73% humidity
-- 12 mph wind
+- 11 mph wind
-- 69% cloud cover
+- 100% cloud cover
-- 35 AQI 🟩
+- 36 AQI 🟩
 - 0.39 inches of rain in the past 24 hours